Changing perceptions of apprenticeships

 The campaign aims to:

-raise awareness of the careers in South Australia that can be achieved through training and apprenticeships
+raise awareness of the careers that can be achieved through training and apprenticeships

-reposition traineeships and apprenticeships as first choice career paths in the minds of young people, aged 16-24 years, and key influencers, including parents, teachers and careers advisors
+reposition apprenticeships as first choice career paths in the minds of young people, aged 16-24 years, and key influencers including parents, teachers and careers advisors

-inspire young people to take the next step towards getting an apprenticeship or traineeship.
+inspire young people to take the next step towards starting an apprenticeship.

 Who are we talking to?

 We’re mostly talking to young people, aged 16-24, who are making decisions about the career they want to pursue.
 But we’re also talking to: